GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### The only way to learn a new programming language is by writing programs in it.
+> ### What we wanted to preserve was not just a good environment in which to do programming, but a system around which fellowship could form.
 >
 > ~ *Dennis Ritchie*